Henry Overton Wills III: Death and burial

 He died on 4 September 1911 at Kelston Knoll and was buried in Arnos Vale Cemetery in Bristol, where survives his monument, together with many others of the Wills family.
 His estate was valued at £5,214,821, about £520 million in today's money.

 Legacy

 The Wills Memorial Building, one of the landmark buildings of Bristol University, was built in Henry's honour by his sons George and Harry.
 One of the Wills' family homes, Downside House in Bristol, is now a hall of residence known as Wills Hall for the university.

+Professorship of Mathematics

+The Henry Overton Wills Professorship of Mathematics is a named chair at the University of Bristol.
+They are, or have been: